quaderno/quaderno-developers/source/index.html.md

 The documentation is organized into these major areas:

+- **[Quaderno Sandbox](#quaderno-sandbox)** is a safe space to experiment, test new features, and break things while learning about our Quaderno products.
 - **[Quaderno.js](#quaderno-js)** is a handy small javascript library to calculate sales taxes in your own checkout form, directly from your frontend.
 - **[Quaderno Checkout](#quaderno-checkout)** is a checkout form that you can use within your site to sell your own products and subscriptions.
 - **[Quaderno Apps](#apps)** allows you to create new partner integrations based on OAuth2 and thus removing the need of using private keys.